Multarix/Guildbot/docs/commands.md

 #### Aliases:
 `Cancer`
 #### Description:
-This command will take any text you write and will randomize the capitalization of it.<br/>
+This command will take any text you write and will randomize the capitalization of it.
+#### Usage Example:
-For example, `!cancer this is a demonstration of what this command does` results in:
+`!cancer this is a demonstration of what this command does` results in:
 ```md
 tHiS is a deMOnStrAtiON Of WhaT THIS coMmAnD dOes
 ```